 We were staying in a nearby town called Eceabat at the charming Hotel Casa Villa.
 Hotel Casa Villa is a gorgeous, small boutique hotel with 9 stylish rooms that has quiet and peaceful surroundings with sea view rooms and lush gardens.
 The hotel has three economical rooms, three standard rooms and three deluxe rooms all of which are decorated in different shades of colours.
 We were staying in their beautiful White Deluxe Double Room which was spacious, spotlessly clean, comfortable and beautifully decorated.
 Our room had a comfortable king sized bed with deluxe linens, a modern, spotlessly clean bathroom, beautiful countryside and sea views, air conditioning and free high speed wireless internet.
 Our room was beautiful, luxurious and elegantly decorated and we slept soundly!

-Hotel Casa Villa is ideally located to explore the battlefields of the Gallipoli Peninsula, land where every square metre is steeped in history.
+Hotel Casa Villa is ideally located to explore the battlefields of the Gallipoli Peninsula.
 The hotel has beautiful terraces and landscaped gardens that are perfect to relax in and we had a delightful breakfast in the garden.
 It was by far the best buffet breakfast selection we’ve had so far in Turkey and was an amazing start to the day!
 The staff at Hotel Casa Villa were warm, friendly and welcomed us into their hotel like it was their home and went above and beyond the ensure every aspect of our stay in their beautiful hotel was perfect.
 We can’t recommend this lovely hotel any higher for anyone visiting Gallipoli on their future travels.

 For dinner Muge took us to an amazing little restaurant on the waterfront in Eceabat, only a few minutes drive from Hotel Casa Villa.
 We indulged on delicious mezze’s as well as a number of traditional Turkish dishes which were fantastic!
 We all wanted seafood for dinner and so the waiter called the local fisherman to see what he had caught that day which was amazing!
 He’d caught a 1kg seabass and so we all decided to share it and it was absolutely INCREDIBLE!
 One of the freshest and most delicious fish I’ve ever eaten and the entire meal was also very reasonably priced.
 We all had a fantastic night and it was so peaceful and beautiful sitting by the sea as the sun went down.
 It was the perfect place to relax and reflect on all that we’d seen and learnt that day.